neurodance/teams-ai/teams.md/src/components/include/migrations/v1/typescript.incl.md

 ### Action planner

-When we created Teams AI v1, LLM's didn't natively support tool calling or orchestration.
-A lot has changed since then, which is why we decided to deprecate `ActionPlanner` from Teams AI v1, and replace it with something a bit more lightweight.
-Notably, Teams AI v1 had two similar concepts: functions and actions.
-In Teams AI v2, these are consolidated into functions.
+When we created Teams SDK, LLM's didn't natively support tool calling or orchestration.
+A lot has changed since then, which is why we decided to deprecate `ActionPlanner` from Teams SDK, and replace it with something a bit more lightweight.
+Notably, Teams SDK had two similar concepts: functions and actions.
+In Teams SDK, these are consolidated into functions.

 <Tabs>
   <TabItem value="Diff" default>